AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Computational Methods and Software Design

-This mapping is central to AutoMOOSE: the user specifies the measurable set $\{\sigma, w_{\mathrm{GB}}, M_{\mathrm{GB}}\}$, and the Input Writer agent ($f_2$) computes $\{L, \mu, \kappa\}$ analytically via Eq.~\eqref{eq:model_params}, eliminating a common source of error in hand-authored input files (Section~\ref{sec:inputwriter}).
-The grain boundary mobility inherits an Arrhenius temperature dependence,
+This mapping is central to AutoMOOSE: the user specifies $\{\sigma, w_{\mathrm{GB}}, M_{\mathrm{GB}}\}$, and the Input Writer agent ($f_2$) computes $\{L, \mu, \kappa\}$ analytically via Eq.~\eqref{eq:model_params}, eliminating a common source of error in hand-authored inputs (Section~\ref{sec:inputwriter}).
+Temperature enters the model through the mobility, which carries an Arrhenius dependence,

-where $M_0$ is the pre-exponential mobility, $Q$ the activation energy for grain boundary migration, and $k_{\mathrm{B}}$ the Boltzmann constant, so that $L(T)$ inherits the same temperature dependence through Eq.~\eqref{eq:model_params}.
+with pre-exponential mobility $M_0$, activation energy $Q$, and Boltzmann constant $k_{\mathrm{B}}$; through Eq.~\eqref{eq:model_params}, $L(T)$ inherits the same dependence.

-Grain growth kinetics are quantified through the grain count $N(t)$ tracked by the MOOSE \texttt{GrainTracker} algorithm.
-Combining Eq.~\eqref{eq:mob_arrhenius} with the grain coarsening law~\cite{burke1952}, $N(t)$ evolves as
+This Arrhenius input has a directly observable consequence in the coarsening kinetics, quantified through the grain count $N(t)$ tracked by the MOOSE \texttt{GrainTracker} algorithm.
+In two dimensions, the grain coarsening law~\cite{burke1952} gives